mfouesneau/pyphot/paper/paper.md

 # Acknowledgements

 We acknowledge contributions from Tim Morton, Cliff Johnson, and Karl Gordon during the genesis of this project.
-This project was in part motivated by the 2016 NYC Gaia Sprint, hosted by the Center for Computational Astrophysics at the Simons Foundation in New York City.
+Turning this project into an independent package was in part motivated by the 2016 NYC Gaia Sprint, hosted by the Center for Computational Astrophysics at the Simons Foundation in New York City.

 # References